technion/libscrypt/README.md

     retval > 0 pass

 mcf should be defined as at least SCRYPT_MCF_LEN in size.

+Note that libscrypt_check needs to modify the mcf string and will not return it to the original state.
+Pass it a copy if you need to keep the original mcf.

 A number of internal functions are exposed, and users wishing to create more complex use cases should consult the header file, which is aimed at documenting the API fully.